zype/zype.github.io/_posts/2014-12-04-zobjects-in-the-zype-platform.md

 ---

 A central component of the Zype Platform is a 'Zobject.'
-A zobject is additional metadata that you can create and associate to your videos.
-In the tutorial below, we will be showing how to associate an actor to a video by creating a zobject type called actors and then creating zobjects to link an actor to a movie.
-This is super helpful because the Zype API gives all zobject information in a video request and you can query for videos with a specific zobject value.
+A zobject is additional metadata that you can create and associate with your videos.
+In the tutorial below, we will show how to associate an actor to a video.
+To do this, we will create a zobject type called actors and then create a zobject actor for John Boyega and link him to the newest Star Wars trailer.

 **Step 1: Create a Zobject Type**

-Since zobjects can be whatever metadata you want, you first need to define the your zobject data structure.
+Since zobjects can be whatever metadata you want, you first need to create a zobject type to define the your zobject data structure.
 You can access zobject types using the settings toolbar at the top of your dashboard.

 ![zobject type settings](http://i.imgur.com/tlg7ik8.png)